htvekov/controllerx/docs/examples/tasmota-switchmode11.md

 **NB: Note the extra decimal '5' in RULE3 !!**

-**RULE1** sends the TOGGLE command via MQTT and afterwards immediately clears the payload state with an empty payload (just like a physical button does).
-It also handles the DOUBLE press command and CLEAR command when button is released, enables RULE3 and finally clears payload.
+**RULE1** sends the TOGGLE command via MQTT and afterwards immediately clears the payload value with an empty payload (just like a physical button does).
+It also handles the DOUBLE press command and CLEAR command when button is released, enables RULE3 and finally clears payload value.

 **RULE2** handles the 'fall back' to direct switch control if MQTT server is unavailable.
 Nice WAF feature, if HA/MQTT server is down.
 Then lights still can be toggled on/off using the wall switch.

-**RULE3** sends the HOLD command, disables itselves (to ensure only one HOLD command is send) and finally clears payload.
+**RULE3** sends the HOLD command, disables itselves (to ensure only one HOLD command is send) and finally clears payload value.

 RULE3 is set as 'run once' in Tasmota (with the decimal 5 after the rule number) to prevent some extra HOLD commands gets send before rule is disabled.